WAdama/nas_hb_status/README.md

 **Note:** As "source" can be misused in bash scripts, I have changed the conf file to JSON format.
 If you want to update to the new script, pause your sensor(s), change to the new script and recreate your conf files in JSON format with the same backups to be monitored.
 Then just resume the sensor(s).

+**Note:** The state "Successful, rotating backups" only works with remote backups.

 ### Prerequisites

 Be sure you have set correct logon values for SSH in your device.